+- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill (SSBCI).

+- o Cancer

+- Congestive Heart Failure

+- o Diabetes

+- o End-stage renal disease (ESRD)

+- o Chronic lung disorders

+- Chronic and disabling mental health conditions

 - Neurologic disorders

-- Cardiovascular disorders

-- Hypertension

-- Chronic Kidney Disease
+- Stroke

-The Plan may enroll a member who:
+- The plan may enroll a member who:

-- Has one or more comorbid and medically complex chronic conditions that is lifethreatening or significantly limits the overall health or function of the enrollee - o Has a high risk of hospitalization or other adverse health outcomes - o Requires intensive care coordination
+- Has one or more comorbid and medically complex chronic conditions that is lifethreatening or significantly limits the overall health or function of the enrollee.

+- o Has a high risk of hospitalization or other adverse health outcomes.

+- Requires intensive care coordination.

 The Plan requires all members who qualify for SSBCI to participate in the Plan's care management program.
-Members who meet the SSBCI eligibility requirements can self-refer, or will be identified through medical management interventions and the use of predictive analytics.
+Members who meet the SSBCI eligibility requirements can self-refer or will be identified through medical management interventions and the use of predictive analytics.
 The care management team is responsible to ensure the member meets the criteria for participation in the SSBCI and will document the determinations about the enrollee's eligibility for SSBCI based on the definition noted above.
 Participation criteria may include social determinants of health as a factor to help identify chronically ill enrollees whose health could be improved or maintained with SSBCI.
 The Plan may use social determinants to further limit SSBCI eligibility.
 When choosing to offer specific items and services as SSBCI, the Plan's Care Management team will provide items or services, if there is a reasonable expectation of improving or maintaining the health or overall function of the chronically ill member.